 Equity Complaint Council

-Appointment: The Equity Complaint Council is a sanctioning body comprised of Faculty, Staff, and Students (in student-student complaint), whom are recommended by the Title IX Coordinator and Director of OEI, and approved by the President.
+The Equity Complaint Council is the sanctioning body comprised of Faculty, Staff, and Students (in student-student complaint), whom are recommended by the Title IX Coordinator and Director of OIE, and approved by the President.

 - The Hearing Panel member has a personal bias or prejudice concerning a participant in the process or has personal knowledge of disputed facts concerning the proceeding;